cbmr-data/cbmr-data.github.io/esrum/_sources/services/rstudio_troubleshooting.rst.txt

 loaded into your R session and will restore it when you return later, so that you can continue your work.
-However, this many result in large amounts of data being saved and loading this data may result in a large delay when you attempt to login at a later date.
+However, this many result in large amounts of data being saved and loading this data may result in a large delay when you attempt to log in at a later date.

-It is therefore recommended that you regularly clean up your workspace using the built in tools, when you no longer need to have the data loaded in R.
+It is therefore recommended that you regularly clean up your workspace using the built-in tools, when you no longer need to have the data loaded in R.

 You can remove individual bits of data using the ``rm`` function in R.